eProsima/Micro-XRCE-DDS-docs/docs/transport.rst

     This function should write data to the custom transport.
 It must use the :code:`destination_endpoint` members to set the data destination.
 It returns the number of Bytes written.
+    It should set :code:`transport_rc` indicating the result of the operation.

     * **Stream-oriented mode:** The function can send up to :code:`length` Bytes from :code:`buffer`.